The growing season for the Swan Valley

 Sunday and then Tuesday we picked the largest amount of Chardonnay we've ever picked in one day, as more rain was coming.

-We're called Upper Reach as we're on the banks of the Swan River.
+We're called Upper Reach because we're on the banks of the Swan River.

 The river's catchment area is the Northam & York to the north of us, they had twice as much rain as us, so their rainwater came rushing down the river valley.